-How a trio of Montanans found themselves persuading members of Congress to defend the world’s first national park from two proposed industrial-scale mines
+How a trio of Montanans found themselves persuading Congress and the administration to permanently protect Yellowstone and their homes from industrial-scale mines.

 A smirk appears on Bryan Wells’ heavily bearded face when I ask him if he considers himself an environmental activist.
 The pro-hunting, pro-logging, self-proclaimed conservative and owner of Emigrant Creek Cabins in Pray, Montana, has become one of the fiercest opponents of the large-scale gold mining operation that developers are seeking to advance just outside of Yellowstone National Park.